Confinement in QCD and generic Yang-Mills theories with matter representations: Conclusions and Outlook

 \section{Conclusions and Outlook}

 There are different approaches to understand the confinement of quarks.
 One of these is given by solutions of the gap equation of the dynamical quark mass.
-With a reasonable UV cutoff of $\Lambda=1\GeV$ and fixed by the glue ball spectrum starting at the mass $m_0=0.512(15)\GeV$ of the $f_0(500)$ resonance, the gap equation provides a value $M_q=0.427(29)\GeV$ for the dynamical quark mass which turns out to be too large to allow for real valued poles of the quark propagator.
-As a consequence, free quarks are no longer physical states of the theory and the quarks are confined.
-We have shown how this scenario is realized in the low-energy regime of QCD by taking into account the 't~Hooft limit.
+With a reasonable UV cutoff of $\Lambda=1\GeV$ and the glueball spectrum starting at the mass $m_0=0.512(15)\GeV$ of the $f_0(500)$ resonance, the gap equation provides a value $M_0=0.427(29)\GeV$ for the dynamical quark mass which turns out to be too large to allow for real valued poles of the quark propagator.
+As a consequence, free quarks are no longer physical states of the theory and the quarks can be expected to be confined.
+Even though the multiple approximations applied in this approach do not allow for quantitative estimates, we have shown how this scenario is realized in the low-energy regime of QCD by taking into account the 't~Hooft limit.
 By doing so, the low-energy limit of QCD turns out to be a well-defined non-local NJL model with all the parameters obtained from QCD.
-This entails a scenario where several condensates are formed providing confinement in a regime of very low momentum and strong coupling.
+This entails a scenario where several condensates are formed that are expected to provide confinement in a regime of very low momentum and strong coupling.

 Having a low-energy limit of QCD permits to do several computations to be compared with experiments.
-Indeed, our first application was to the anomalous muon $g-2$ problem~\cite{Frasca:2021yuu} with a very satisfactory agreement with data.
+Indeed, our first application was to the $g-2$ problem~\cite{Frasca:2021yuu} with a very satisfactory agreement with data.
 Further research has to show whether and to what extent our description of quark confinement depends on the given parameter values and whether a stricter derivations of observables allows for a comparison with experiments.